deanwampler/command-line-arguments/README.markdown

 The arguments to each of these helpers (and also for `Opt[V].apply()` that they invoke) is the option name, used to retrieve the value later, a `Seq` of flags for command line invocation, an optional default value if the command-line argument isn't used, and a help string for the option.

 There are also two helpers for command-line arguments that are strings that contain sequences of elements.
 We use one of them here, `seqString`, for a classpath-style argument, where the elements will be split into a `Seq[String]`, using `:` and `;` as delimiters; the first argument is a regular expression for the delimiter.
+If you want to support a path-like option, e.g., a `CLASSPATH`, there is another, even more specific helper, `Opt.path`, that handles the platform-specific value for the path-element separator.

 There is also a more general `seq[V]` helper, where the string is first split, then parsed into `V` instances.
 See [Opt.seq[V]](src/main/scala/com/concurrentthought/cla/Opt.scala) for more details.

 The first two arguments to the `Args.apply()` method provide help strings.
 The first shows how to run the application, e.g., `run-main CLASampleMain` as shown, or perhaps `java -cp ... foo.bar.Main`, etc. The string is arbitrary.
 The second string is an optional description of the program.
 Finally, a `Seq[Opt[V]]` specifies the actual options supported.